 Back to Top

 A white label payment API is an option that more businesses continue to build into their strategies as the volume of cardless, electronic and alternative payment transactions are drastically increasing.

-Dwolla’s platform is designed to be API-driven and tailored to allow a business to add additional payment rails—like ACH, Real-Time Payments and Push-to-Debit—to their payment stack while maintaining their own branding and style.
+Dwolla’s platform is designed to be API-driven and tailored to allow a business to add additional payment rails—like ACH and Real-Time Payments to their payment stack while maintaining their own branding and style.
 Instead of sending users to PayPal or another third-party payment gateway to complete a cardless transaction, a business can use a white label payment API to integrate new payment methods into an application or operation.

 One of the primary benefits of “buying” versus “building” a payment solution is that you can get up and running in a fraction of the time.

 With Dwolla’s technology, tailor a payment API to help your business navigate the ACH and RTP® networks without having to start from scratch.
 Integrating with a white label API is ideal for businesses looking to get their solution to market quickly without having to batch Nacha files!

 Other advantages of integrating a white label payment API include:

 - Domain Expertise – Your payment services provider is immersed in the payments space that you are looking to enter, and you’ll be able to rely on them for solutions to the most commonly encountered challenges.

 - Reduced Development Expenses – Building from scratch requires time, talent and infrastructure, as well as a development roadmap.
 Integrating a rock-solid payment solution can take as little as 30 days!